ibm-apiconnect/devportal/ibm_apim/nls-export-prep/README.md

 ### Subsequent steps

-Zip up the complete contents of the /tmp/translation_files/output directory, this is the file which needs to be sent off for translation.
+The contents of the /tmp/translation_files/output directory need to be added to the https://github.ibm.com/apimesh/devportal-translation-files repository under the dev2tc subdirectory and the translation centres informed that it is available.